-a 29 Noah sounds like the Hebrew for comfort.
+c 3 Or corrupt a 29 Noah sounds like the Hebrew for comfort b 3 Or My spirit will not remain in

 ABEL WAS the second child born into the world, but the first one to obey God.
 All we know about this man is that his parents were Adam and Eve, he was a shepherd, he presented pleasing offerings to God, and his life was ended at the hands of his jealous older brother, Cain.